DotDoug/TreatiseAI/README.md

 # TreatiseAI

-This is a legal writing generator using the the OpenAI API.
-It is based on the OpenAI API quickstart (https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
+TreatiseAI is a legal research and writing tool built on the the OpenAI API.
+It requires an OpenAI API key and uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Follow the instructions below to get set up.

 ## Setup